latolukasz/beeorm-doc/docs/guide/event_broker.md

 In above example we successfully run two consumers: `consumer-1` and `consumer-2`.

-Unscaling is easy - simply run another `Consumer()` with higher number (`3` in our example).
+Upscaling is easy - simply run another `Consumer()` with higher number (`3` in our example).
 Problem starts when you want to downscale your consumers.
-In above example we are running two consumer.
+In above example we are running two consumers.
 Now imagine we want to run only one `consumer-1`.
 Of course first you should stop `consumer-2`.
 But there is a chance `consumer-2` has still some `pending` events that are not [acknowledged](https://redis.io/commands/XACK).
 You must move these events to another active consumer.
 In our case we should move events from